-The following table identifies action taken to monitor and ensure compliance with each of these areas and any compliance issues that have arisen in 2011-12.
+The following table identifies action taken to monitor and ensure compliance with public sector standards and ethical codes.

-Significant Action to Monitor and Ensure Compliance with Western Australian Public Sector Standards
+Significant Action to Monitor and Ensure Compliance with Western Australian Public Sector Standards (the Standards)

 Managers and staff are aware of, and are required to comply with, the Public Sector Standards in Human Resource Management.
-This is supported by policies and procedures relating to each of the public sector standards, regular professional development for managers and staff about the standards and related policies, a requirement that there be at least one trained person on selection panels and the inclusion of the policies in the induction process.
+This is supported by policies, and procedures relating to public sector standards, regular professional development for managers and staff about the standards and related policies, and the inclusion of the policies in the induction process.
 Monitoring provisions include:

-- For recruitment, selection and appointment, an individual review of each process is undertaken prior to the final decision to ensure compliance with the Employment Standard; - A review process to ensure that, for acting opportunities and secondments, a merit-based process is used and there are no inadvertent extensions that result in long-term opportunities without expressions of interest or a full merit selection process; - A monitoring process to ensure there are current performance management processes in place for all employees; and - An independent survey of employee perceptions by the Public Sector Commission in August 2011, which included questions relating to awareness of, and compliance with, the public sector standards.
+- For recruitment, selection and appointment, an individual review of each • process is undertaken prior to the final decision to ensure compliance with the Employment Standard; - A review process to ensure that, for acting opportunities and secondments, a merit-based process is used and there are no inadvertent extensions that result in long-term opportunities without expressions of interest or a full merit selection process; - A monitoring process to ensure there are current performance management processes in place for all employees; and - The continuous development of policies and procedures in accordance with the public sector standards in human resource management to ensure compliance and relevancy.